automationiberia/AAP-Postgres-HA/README.md

 $ logout
 ```

-Register the secondary database to `repmgr`:
+Register the secondary database to `repmgr`. **Run the following commands at the secondary database servers**:

 ```console
 $ su - postgres